Who does this article apply to?

-What will happen to my current data?
+What will happen to my current data on the old West coast cluster?

 Your data will continue to exist and function normally until October 1, 2018, after which the old cluster will be shut down.